 Many cities and counties have local contribution limits and other election rules.
-"Local Campaign Ordinances" are listed on the FPPC's website.
-Check with your city or county about contribution limits for local elections.
-A State campaign contribution limit will by default apply to city and county candidates when the city or county does not have laws addressing a contribution limit on such candidates.
+The FPPC posts local campaign ordinances that are provided to the FPPC on its website.
+Always check with your city or county about contribution limits for local elections and for the most up-to-date information.
+A state campaign contribution limit applies by default to city and county candidates when the city or county has not already enacted a law addressing a local contribution limit on such candidates.